 Transportation Power and Systems 3

-Gary is a Reader in Mechanical and Aerospace Engineering.
+Gary is a Professor in Mechanical and Aerospace Engineering.

 Through the programme, there is an emphasis placed on the development of a balanced set of personal, interpersonal and professional skills.